banisterious/obsidian-oneirometrics/docs/user/guides/usage.md

 ### Accessing Settings

 Access OneiroMetrics settings in several ways:
-- **Dream Scrape modal:** Click 'Settings' button
+- **OneiroMetrics Hub:** Click 'Settings' button in the Dream Scraper tab
-- **OneiroMetrics note:** Click 'Settings' button at the top
+- **OneiroMetrics Dashboard:** Access settings through the Hub
 - **Command palette:** Search for "OneiroMetrics Settings"
 - **Ribbon icon:** Right-click the wand icon and select settings

 ### Configuring Metrics

-#### Project Note Path
+#### Data Source Configuration
-- Set the path where your metrics table will be stored
+- Select which notes and folders to analyze
 - Use the smart file suggestion system
-- The file will be created if it doesn't exist
+- Configure metric preferences
-- Backups are created automatically before changes
+- All data is displayed in the real-time dashboard

 #### Metric Editor
 - Add, edit, or remove metrics with real-time validation